 The original Title Suit is pending at the District Court.
 BTRC and its Auditor appeared in the suit earlier but they have not submitted their reply yet.
+The next date has been fixed on 29 March 2022 for the BTRC and its Auditor to submit their reply.

-After making the first deposit of BDT10,000,000,000 on 23 February 2020, Grameenphone met with BTRC representatives in several occasions for release of NOC for import of equipment and to address the number (new and recycle) crunch issue.
+After making the first deposit of BDT 10,000,000,000 on 23 February 2020, Grameenphone met with BTRC representatives in several occasions for release of NOC for import of equipment and to address the number (new and recycle) crunch issue.
 After receiving the court order, BTRC started releasing NOC against our pending NOC requests, and by the end of July 2020, BTRC released all except for 03 (three) NOCs.
 The remaining NOCs and necessary permissions are matters of ongoing discussions with BTRC.

 To recover the BTRC's Audit claim, Post and Telecommunication Division (PTD) proposed to form a committee.
 Accordingly, Grameenphone received letters from BTRC and PTD in October and November 2020 respectively with the same request of providing the names of Grameenphone representatives for the proposed committee.
 In response, Grameenphone sent a letter to BTRC, requesting, among others, to share the terms of reference of the Committee, the manner in which any recommendation would be made by the committee, the role of Grameenphone in the dialogue and a clear assurance that no recommendation would be imposed on Grameenphone unless Grameenphone agrees to the same in writing.
 The letter was later on shared with PTD also.
 In reply, BTRC did not entertain Grameenphone's query and asked Grameenphone again to provide the names of representative for the committee.
 Through a letter dated 31 December 2020, Grameenphone requested BTRC chairman for a discussion on this issue.
 A meeting took place on 13 January 2021 chaired by the BTRC Chairman and subsequent discussions may take place on this matter.
+No decision came after that meeting.

 Despite Grameenphone disagreeing with the audit demand as a basis for the audit claim, Grameenphone has consistently tried to engage the authorities to find a transparent process towards an amicable solution based on the merits of the audit findings.
-BTRC has, however, refused to discuss the substance of the claims following the feedback Grameenphone provided against the audit observations in 2018; in 2019 BTRC declined to refer the matter to arbitration and in October 2019, BTRC did not follow up on pursuing the constructive path towards a solution initiated in the 18 September 2019 meeting and subsequent invitations for continued dialogue have been rejected.
-In light of these events, at this stage Grameenphone has concerns over the prospects of an amicable solution based on merit.
+Although in 2019 BTRC declined to refer the matter to arbitration and in October 2019, BTRC did not follow up on pursuing the constructive path towards a solution initiated in the 18 September 2019 meeting, Grameenphone will continue engagement for a transparent amicable solution based on merit while continuing to represent in the legal proceedings.